 Day trips from Genoa

 Genoa is a great base to do some further day trips.
 The most obvious of these is probably the villages of the Cinque Terre.
 There are lots of tours that take place from Genoa so plenty to choose from whether you prefer a private tour or just visiting one or two villages depending on your time constraints.

 Portofino is another beautiful village on the Italian coast that would be worth a visit.
 You could even take a private boat tour if you’re looking for an extra special trip!

 The cities of Milan and Turin are in easy reach of Genoa as well being about 2 – 2.5 hours away each by train.

 Accommodation in Genoa

-We stayed in an Airbnb along the coast in the town of Cogoleto.
+We stayed in an Airbnb along the coast in the town of Cogoleto (check it out here – was so nice with a sea view!).
 Airbnb is a great option and should be checked out for Genoa apartments if you want to have your own space to cook as well as sleep.
-If you sign up to Airbnb through this link you’ll get money off your first booking too!
+Check out what’s available here.

 If you’re looking for somewhere to stay in Genoa but fancy a hotel to stay in then I recommend checking out HotelsCombined as they will search all the big booking sites for you and let you know the cheapest to go through!
 If you want to search Genoa hotels then click here.